Jellevermandere/Jellevermandere.github.io/_games/2019-02-28-The-Lost-Giraffe.md

 main_image: "TheLostGiraffe.png"
 character_image: Toy-hunter-character.png

 subtitle: This little giraffe has lost it's classmates.
 Find your way through the treacherous jungle by swinging with your long neck.
-Help your classmates along the way and before you know it, you'll be back on the buss.
+Help your classmates along the way and before you know it, you'll be back on the bus.

 ---